bcgov/BC-Policy-Framework-For-GitHub/github/README.md

 *Who should use this org*: product teams that need a temporary location for their code while they are collecting the approvals necessary to make the code public.
 The comittment to make the code open-source is required in order to use this org.
 OCIO covers the user license costs associated with the use of this org by Ministry teams.

+*Who can create repos in this org*: Platform Services Team only.
+Submit the request to create a repo using [this online service](https://github.com/BCDevOps/devops-requests/issues/new?assignees=caggles%2C+ShellyXueHan%2C+mitovskaol%2C+patricksimonian&labels=github-repo%2C+pending&template=github_repo_request.md&title=).
+Committment to move the code to a public repo in bcgov org will be required before the request is processed.

 ### Ministry-specific private orgs